 - Changes in kitchen layout considering that additional space may be required for assembling and packing delivery orders.

-- To ensure that the delivery riders are not disrupting the in-store experience, you may want to consider a separate entry/exit/ waiting area for delivery riders.
+- Ensure that the delivery riders are not disrupting the in-store experience, you may want to consider a separate entry/exit/ waiting area for delivery riders.

 8. Preparing your Staff

 Ensure that you have adequate staff to handle the additional orders that you would be receiving via these services.
-It is also important to train your staff to take delivery orders through the POS system or troubleshoot any food delivery issues
+It is also essential to train your staff to take delivery orders through the POS system or troubleshoot any food delivery issues.

 How To Make The Most of Third-Party Delivery Services?